electron/electron/docs/styleguide.md

 ```

 The title can be `###` or `####`-levels depending on whether it is a method of
-module or class.
+a module or a class.

 For modules, the `objectName` is the module's name, for classes, it must be the
-name of instance of the class, and must not be same with the module's name.
+name of the instance of the class, and must not be the same as the module's
+name.

-For example, the methods of `Session` class under `session` module must use
+For example, the methods of the `Session` class under the `session` module must
-`ses` as `objectName`.
+use `ses` as the `objectName`.

 The optional arguments are notated by brackets surrounding the optional argument
 as well as the comma required if this optional argument follows another